barthoekstra/brc-photo-management/protocol/protocol.md

 1. The same species we target for the count should be prioritised by photographers, so Honey Buzzards, Black Kites, Lesser Spotted Eagles, Booted Eagles, Short-toed Eagles, Marsh, Montagu's and Pallid Harriers.
 Collecting photos of other species is welcomed, but should not be prioritised.
 2. Photographers should prioritise birds flying close in distance codes W1, O and E, so we automatically get a random sample of the birds and we can collect high-quality (= useful) photos on which we can see moult and plumage features.
-3. Photographers should try to photograph as many different individuals as possible and to expose photos so plumage features are clearly visible in photos.
-Furthermore, it is best to photograph multiple individuals from streams of birds rather than solo individuals, to reduce the bias towards photographing just interesting looking individuals.
+3. Photographers should try to photograph as many different individuals as possible and to expose photos so plumage features are clearly visible.
+Furthermore, it is best to photograph multiple individuals from streams of birds rather than solo individuals, to reduce the bias towards photographing *just* interesting looking individuals.
 In principle only 1 photographer takes photos from one stream at a time.
 4. All cameras should have their time synced with the tablets set to the Georgian timezone, so we can link the photos to our count records, which also have a timestamp attached.
 5. Photographers preferably set their cameras to shoot in RAW (or RAW + JPEG).